 Table of Contents

 Chronic Obstructive Pulmonary Disease (COPD) is a term that describes a grouping of chronic lung diseases such as chronic bronchitis and emphysema.
 COPD is currently not curable, but there are many diagnostic, treatment, and management tools available that can help you to breathe with more ease and enjoy life.
+Some popular inhalers include albuterol (Ventolin) and Atrovent.
 COPD is characterized by a feeling of breathlessness and sometimes a chronic cough.
 COPD is a slowly progressing disease and often, people don't realize they have it until it's already severe.

 Chronic is defined as a disease that persists for a long time and is always present.
 The symptoms of COPD may take many years to develop, and severity may differ in each person and at different times.

 Obstructive is defined as causing deliberate blockages, difficulties, or delays.
 In COPD, the ability to move air in and out of the lungs, to breathe, is obstructive.
 Extra mucus, inflammation, and tissue damage can cause these blockages in the airways of the lungs.